 To set up your account, all you need to do is make an appointment at a local branch.
 When you get there, make sure to bring all the necessary documents!

 (Pro tip: this site is in Dutch, so use Google Translate!)

-What's the next step in getting your Dutch bank account?
+What's the next step after getting your Dutch bank account?

 After you have applied and opened your bank account, a few things will happen.
-Firstly, your card (most likely debit) will be sent to you by post.
-Some banks might ask you to come pick it up, but normally you'll get your card in the mail.
-You might either be given your PIN code with your card, or get it a bit later.
-This might also be posted to you, or you might have to go to the bank branch to pick it up yourself.
-Safety first, you feel?
+Firstly, your card will be sent to you by post.
+Some banks might ask you to come pick it up but normally you'll get your card in the mail.
+You might either be given your PIN code with your card or get it a bit later.
+This might also be sent via post or you might have to go to the bank branch to pick it up yourself.